dawit-nigusu/Plant-disease-classification-/README.md

 # Plant-disease-classification-
-this  is  a demo  project that  classify  plant disease classification
+this  is  a demo  project that  classify  plant disease by taking  their  picture

 a plant disease diagnosis system on Android, by implementing a deep convolutional neural network  to detect disease from various plant leave images. port the trained model to Android application.